canvasxyz/canvas/docs/ref/roadmap.md

 _This page lists the upcoming priorities that we're working on right now.
 For past release notes, please see [Github](https://github.com/canvasxyz/canvas/releases)._

-## Upcoming Priorities
+## Roadmap

-- **Improving the experience around upgrading applications.**
+- [ ] Improving the experience around upgrading and hosting applications.
-- **Improving the experience for hosting applications.**
-- **Supporting the launch of the first protocolized applications on our system.** (by June 2025)
-- Adding a non-Ethereum, conventional (web2-friendly) login method.
-- Improving configurability around peer-to-peer networking, for e.g. applications that want to only sync with selected peers rather than connecting to the DHT.
+- [ ] Improving configurability around peer-to-peer networking, for
+  e.g. applications that want to only sync with selected peers rather than connecting to the DHT.
+- [ ] Adding a non-crypto, traditional web2-friendly login method.
-- Support for application deployment on existing EVM chains.
+- [ ] Support for application deployment on existing EVM chains.
-- Support for sharding applications into multiple objects.
+- [ ] Support for sharding applications into multiple objects.
-- Support for partial sync.
+- [ ] Support for partial sync.
-- Support for private data.
+- [ ] Support for private data.

 ## 0.15 (Upcoming release)